Island Bay, Wellington

 - Departure time:

-What to bring/wear: sturdy boots/footwear essential, long sleeves and pants, a hat.
-Bring a water bottle and some food.
+What to wear/bring: sturdy boots, long sleeves and pants, a hat/beanie, waterproof jacket and a re-useable water bottle.

 Join this project

 There are currently no upcoming dates for this project.Find another project

 Conservation Volunteers New Zealand is New Zealand's leading conservation volunteer organisation, founded in 2006.
 We offer conservation programs across New Zealand which enable volunteers to protect, preserve and restore the environment.
 Projects take place in urban, regional and remote areas, and include tree planting, seed collection, weed control, flora and fauna surveys, building tracks and trails, fencing, and heritage restoration.
 See below for details of one of our conservation projects, or search for projects near you.

 For more information, or for help with your booking, please contact the Melrose, office on 02187 8185 or email email@example.com